Attorney: Black man killed by deputies shot in back of head | Taiwan News | 2021/04/27

 Two arrest warrants released last week charged him with possession with intent to sell and deliver 3 grams of each of the drugs.

 Calls have been growing to release the body camera footage, which a judge must authorize in North Carolina.
-Wooten has said he would petition the court to release the footage.
-A coalition of media organizations have also sought the footage, and city officials plan to do as well.
+The sheriff has said he would petition a court to release the footage.
+A coalition of media organizations have also sought the footage, and city officials plan to do so as well.

 Short of releasing it publicly, state law allows law enforcement to show body camera video privately to a victim’s family.